Imantion/Ray-casting/README.md

-# Ray-tracing
+# Ray-Casting
-My first ray-tracing engine
+My first ray-casting engine
 Created on SFML library
 Will upgrade it